War on New Guinea, Part 3

 Kokoda fell to the Australians on 2 November, and they pressed down to the beaches against little opposition.
 But there the Japanese had prepared themselves for a fanatical final defense, and the following Buna-Gona campaign would take many weeks and cost thousands more lives.

 Australian losses totaled 625 dead, over 1,100 wounded and 4,000 sick; the Japanese suffered about 6,500 killed.
 The disparity is much less than the numbers imply, however, as few if any Japanese sick and wounded survived.
 “Australia’s Thermopylae” would become a national rallying point, an equivalent to the Great War sacrifices at Gallipoli.
 For the first time, Australia itself had been threatened by a foreign enemy, and the Diggers and Chocos held their ground and pressed the Japanese back.

-  Fight for Australia!
+Fight for Port Moresby!
 Order The Kokoda Campaign right now.
 Yes, now!